checkmarx-ts/checkmarx-python-sdk/README.md

 ## Change configuration
 Change configuration in file CxRestAPISDK/config/config.ini as needed.
 Set your own username, password, team_full_name, and so on.
-If you want to put config.ini in another location, set your own config.ini file path for CxConfig constructor.
+If you want to put config.ini in another location, set your own config.ini file path for CxConfig constructor at the end of CxConfig.py.
+This will load your own config.ini file when you import this package.

 ## Checkmarx REST API Document
 https://checkmarx.atlassian.net/wiki/spaces/KC/pages/131039271/CxSAST+REST+API